 Koontz v.
 St. Johns River Water Management District (2013).

-The U.S. Supreme Court handed a victory to all property owners by ruling in favor of PLF client, Coy Koontz Jr., in his constitutional challenge to the heavy, unjustified demands that his family faced as a condition for a building permit.
+The U.S. Supreme Court handed a victory to all property owners by ruling in favor of Coy Koontz Jr., represented by PLF attorneys, in his constitutional challenge to the heavy, unjustified demands that his family faced as a condition for a building permit.
 The 5-4 ruling affirms that the Fifth Amendment protects landowners from government extortion, whether the extortion is for money or any other form of property.

 Rapanos v.
 United States (2006).